-- 1. The Compliance Officer will present data to QIC semi-annually. - 2.
+- 1. The Compliance Officer or designee will present data to QIC annually. - 2.
+Compliance Officer will notify QAM, as needed, if trends or potential quality of care issues are identified. - 3.
 QAM will review all grievances and appeals yearly for trends and quality of care issues.